 Don’t be stuck with mediocre coffee that you’re paying a premium price for

-What’s more I’m guessing the fact you’ve come this far means you are interested in the process so I know you want to improve your coffee drinking and guess what –NOW YOU CAN.
+What’s more I’m guessing the fact you’ve come this far means you are interested in the process and you want to improve your coffee drinking and guess what –NOW YOU CAN.

-I couldn’t finish the article without offering you mre information on our roasting process.
+The article couldn’t be finished without offering you more information on our roasting process.

 So if you’re interested, simply give our experts a call to find out how we can help you.